Direct Debit Returns

 -

-If the payer's bank declines the direct debit, then the direct debit is returned, the original transaction status remains Approved, and a new direct debit return is created.
+If the payer's bank declines the direct debit, the original transaction status remains Approved, and a new return is created.

 -